Best of Barcelona

 Barcelona attractions

-According to the local government, Barcelona attracted around 12.2m overnight visitors in 2023,.
+According to the local government, Barcelona city attracted around 6.5m international visitors in 2024.
 The main attraction was the city’s cultural history.

 Indeed UNESCO lists seven of Catalan modernist architect Antoni Gaudí’s works: Parque Güell; Palacio Güell; Casa Mila; Casa Vicens; Gaudí’s work on the Nativity façade and Crypt of La Sagrada Familia; Casa Batlló; and the Crypt in Colonia Güell.
 Two of his compatriot Lluís Domènech i Montaner’s works (Palau de la Música Catalana and Hospital de Sant Pau) are also listed as World Heritage sites.